 Yoshiko Nishimoto (Iida - maiden name) had to take over the role of her mother by cooking and taking care of her six sisters and two brothers, father and husband- ten people total.
-Though they lived in a separate cottage in the back, Yoshiko would have to come to the front house everyday to cook dinner for the family.
+Though they lida Residence Honolulu, HI Name of Property County and State lived in a separate cottage in the back, Yoshiko would have to come to the front house everyday to cook dinner for the family.